yorobot/backup/CATALOG.md

 **activityutils** ★2 (7 kb)  <br>
 _activityutils gem - activity (timeline) utilities_

-sinatra · ruby · rack · tilt  <br>
 **almost-sinatra** ★34 (16 kb)  <br>
-_almost-sinatra gem - six lines of almost sinatra refactored and bundled up for easy (re)use - build your own webframework from scratch with rack and tilt_
+_almost-sinatra gem - six lines of almost sinatra refactored and bundled up for easy (re)use - build your own webframework from scratch with rack and tilt_  <br>
+`sinatra` · `ruby` · `rack` · `tilt`

 **dbbrowser** ★46 (207 kb)  <br>
 _dbbrowser gem - database browser (connections, schema, tables, records, etc.) as mountable web app_

-fizzbuzz · algorithms · mathematics · division · wordgames · codegolf  <br>
 **fizzbuzzer** ★2 (105 kb)  <br>
-_fizzbuzzer gem 1, 2, Fizz, 4, Buzz, Fizz, 7, 8, Fizz, Buzz, 11, Fizz, 13, 14, Fizz Buzz, ... - a collection of algorithms for playing the word game for children that teaches division e.g. 7/3=? (one of the four basic arithmetic operations in mathematics) or helps you find the world's best coders in programming job interviews - are you (re)using the fizzbuzzer library? ;-) - don't reinvent the wheel or the feedbuzzer!_
+_fizzbuzzer gem 1, 2, Fizz, 4, Buzz, Fizz, 7, 8, Fizz, Buzz, 11, Fizz, 13, 14, Fizz Buzz, ... - a collection of algorithms for playing the word game for children that teaches division e.g. 7/3=? (one of the four basic arithmetic operations in mathematics) or helps you find the world's best coders in programming job interviews - are you (re)using the fizzbuzzer library? ;-) - don't reinvent the wheel or the feedbuzzer!_  <br>
+`fizzbuzz` · `algorithms` · `mathematics` · `division` · `wordgames` · `codegolf`

 **fotos** ★1 (4 kb)  <br>
 _fotos gem - manage fotos on the command line_